okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 Okta provides the following environments to use with your Aerial account:

-- Sandbox: Only connected to OP3 cells.
+- **Sandbox**: Only connected to OP3 cells.
 Use for scale testing and repetitive testing.

   `https://aerial-sandbox.okta.com`

-- Production:  Connected to `okta.com` and `okta.preview.com`.
+- **Production**:  Connected to `okta.com` and `okta.preview.com`.
 Use to explore the Aerial API, or test net-new development.
 Link a preview org to your production instance.

   `https://aerial-apac.okta.com`